timsweeney7/enpm702-fall-2025/docs/source/assignments/rwaIV.rst

 Demonstration
 """""""""""""""

 DFS has reached a node requiring backtracking.
 The algorithm cannot move in any direction: North, East, and West are blocked by walls, while South leads to an already-visited node at :math:`(0,2) \in v`.
+DFS will backtrack to the previous node in the stack.

 .. only:: html